Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips: Abstract

-In the Internet of Things (IoT) era, hardware-based security solutions have become an emerging choice for enhancing end-terminal information security.
-As one of the hardware technologies, physical unclonable functions (PUFs) utilize the inherent variations in the manufacturing process to generate cryptographic keys.
-Reconfigurable PUFs (rPUFs), characterized by updating cryptographic keys, offer enhanced security ability for protecting massive amounts of data in dynamic operational scenarios.
-The core challenge lies in achieving real-time reconfiguration independent of environmental conditions, particularly operating temperature, which has rarely been investigated and addressed.
-In this study, we propose a dual-pulse reconfiguration strategy based on SOT-MRAM carriers, which effectively widens the operating window and exhibits excellent PUF metrics.
-Experimental results demonstrate that our design achieves real-time reconfiguration across industrial-grade operating temperature ranges, without the need for dynamic feedback of real-time temperature.
-The proposed SOT-MRAM rPUF design lays a solid foundation for next-generation IoT protection architectures.
+\bfseries \boldmath Hardware-based security primitives have become critical to enhancing information security in the Internet of Things (IoT) era.
+Physical unclonable functions (PUFs) utilize the inherent variations in the manufacturing process to generate cryptographic keys unique to a device.
+Reconfigurable PUFs (rPUFs) can update cryptographic keys for enhanced security in dynamic operational scenarios involving huge amounts of data, which makes them suitable for implementation in CMOS-integrated spin-orbit torque magnetic random access memory (SOT-MRAM) chips.
+However, a key challenge is achieving real-time reconfiguration independent of the environmental conditions, particularly the operating temperature.
+We propose a dual-pulse reconfiguration strategy for rPUFs in CMOS-integrated SOT-MRAM chips that effectively widens the operating window and achieves resilience across a wide range of operating temperatures without the need for dynamic feedback that overly complicates circuit design.
+The proposed strategy lays a solid foundation for the next generation of hardware-based security primitives to protect IoT architectures.